Prof Liz Campbell, Phd, LLM, BCL

 Funding for research

 My research has been funded by the RCUK’s Partnership for Conflict, Crime and Security, the Arts and Humanities Research Council, the Law Foundation of New Zealand, the Fulbright Commission, the Modern Law Review, and the Carnegie Trust for the Universities of Scotland.

 I was a Fulbright Scholar at the University of Maryland in 2011-2012, and Principal Investigator for an Arts and Humanities Research Council network on “Corruption in commercial enterprise” (2015-17).
-Through these collaborative, interdisciplinary research projects and networks, I’ve developed connections with global scholars.
+Through these collaborative, interdisciplinary research projects and networks, I’ve developed and enhanced key connections with global scholars.

 I’m funded by the ESRC Impact Acceleration Account to explore the implications of Brexit for the investigation and policing of organised crime.
 The briefing paper is available here and full recommendations on negotiations here.

-I would be delighted to hear from potential students interested in researching any area of criminal law/justice, particularly in relation to organised crime, corruption, white collar crime, and the presumption of innocence.
+I would be delighted to hear from potential students interested in researching any area of criminal law/justice, particularly organised crime, corruption, corporate/white collar crime, and the presumption of innocence.